StevenBlack/vocab/million-dollar-words.md

 ### castrophenia
 Believing that your thoughts are being stolen by your competitors.
 Screenwriters often suffer from castrophenia when they see that the movie they were just about to write has appeared in neighborhood theaters.
-Not Castrophilia—that's love of Fidel Castro, in case you were interested.

 ### casuistry